Rachael has been a My Little Pony fan since Friendship is Magic first debuted. Before that, ponies were just toys.

 Or the creator could get bored, running out of original ideas, or might not be able to keep the story going after a certain point.
 With My Little Pony, the initial three seasons of the show were so awesome and ground-breaking, it's natural for fans to be a bit worried that more recent seasons of the show simply won't be able to keep up with what came before.
 Some fans worried that Lauren Faust taking a more hands-off role after the first two seasons would inevitably cause the show to decline.

 But, I would say the show has, at this point at least, handled itself better than most.
-It feels like the characters are making progress in life, and it shows that graduation or growing up aren't ends, they're also beginnings.
+It feels like the characters are making progress in life, and it shows that graduation or growing up aren't endings, but they're also beginnings.

 My Little Pony: Friendship is Magic seemed like it had the problem of continuing way past a series climax.
 After Twilight gains wings and becomes a princess, it felt like there simply wasn't much left for her to do or to learn.
 Since she was already Princess of Friendship, did that not mean her friends were all good to go as well?